Emotions

 3. New emotions

 Each group will create a single document incorporating all group members’ work and answering the questions for that topic.
 You will be graded based on your completing all components of the assignment.
 You do not need to include a breakdown of who did what, but all of your names should be on the paper.
-(I recommend using reverse alphabetical order for listing—authorship order is irrelevant in these day projects.)
+(I recommend using reverse alphabetical order for listing—authorship order is not part of my grading in these projects.)
 Group papers are due one week following the class in which they are assigned.

 At the end of the semester, you will work individually to convert one of these group papers into a longer project (a “polished project”).
-Such projects can be a short podcast (\(\approx\) 3–5 minutes), a website, a creative project, or any alternative that extends and adapts the projects into a larger form.
+Such projects can be a short podcast (≈ 3–5 minutes), a website, another creative project, or any alternative that extends and adapts the projects into a larger form while making use of research.
 These polished projects will be graded on their ability to inform the audience about the topic, how well they connect to the previous paper, and their ability to add information or knowledge.
-Generally speaking, a statement that connects the project to the paper should precede the project.
+Generally speaking, a statement that connects the project to the paper should precede it.
+This statement may be longer for a creative project and less needed for something that was directly proposed in the group paper.

 Group presentation grading

-I suggest that your group discuss the presentation and potentially practice in advance.
+I suggest that your group discuss the presentation—and potentially practice in advance.
 Your presentation should strive to be no longer than 3min 30s while also reviewing your conclusions, which means that you should work to condense your ideas into an approachable format and be sure to take turns speaking.
+Speaking from bullet points on slides, or notes, is strongly preferred to reading pre-written text.

-Presentations will receive the highest scores for interaction (i.e., the presentation suggests that it stems from collaboration), discussion of specific (named) theory or research, and appropriate use of visuals (slides/images/notes on the board).
+Presentations will receive the highest scores for interaction between group members (i.e., the presentation suggests that it stems from collaboration), discussion of specific (named) theory or research, and appropriate use of visuals (slides/images/notes on the board).

 Missed group work due to absences

 Students who miss a group work day (e.g., due to illness) should plan to turn in a shorter version of the same assignment (approximately half of the designed length) that they complete alone.
-Such assignments will be available on Brightspace.
+Assignments will be available on Brightspace.

 Research proposal

-You will write two drafts of a research proposal paper.
-The first draft, due early in the semester (see the schedule), will solely expound on a research question that you think bears further scrutiny—i.e., it will be a literature review.
-This draft (\(\approx\) two single-spaced pages) should incorporate at least four research articles that you find yourself.
+You will write two drafts of a research proposal paper; additional information will be provided on Brightspace.
+The first draft, due early in the semester (see the schedule), will solely expound on a research question that you think bears further scrutiny as a review of the psychological literature.
+This draft (≈ two single-spaced pages) should incorporate at least four research articles that you find yourself.
 The first draft should direct to a specific research question, but should not yet include hypotheses or methods.
 It must address significance: why would this matter?

 Towards the end of the semester, you will revise this introduction based on my feedback and a classmate’s feedback, and develop a research methodology.
 Your research methodology must be something that you could carry out with minimal support (i.e., it cannot involve large sums of money, serious pathology, or complicated instruments).
 You should also briefly include a “predicted results” section (what would you expect to find?) and a “conclusion” which discusses what your results might mean if they happened as you expect.

-The final draft should therefore include the following sections and subsections:
+The final draft should therefore include the following sections and subsections, single-spaced:

 Grades